Omar Bradley: World War II

 Bradley's personal experiences in the war are documented in his award-winning book A Soldier's Story, published by Henry Holt & Co. in 1951.
 It was re-released by The Modern Library in 1999.
-The book is based on an extensive diary maintained by his aide de camp, Chester B. Hansen, who ghost wrote the book using that diary.
-Hansen's diary is maintained by the U. S. Army Heritage and Education Center, Carlisle Barracks, PA.
+The book is based on an extensive diary maintained by his aide-de-camp, Chester B. Hansen, who ghost-wrote the book using the diary; Hansen's original diary is maintained by the U. S. Army Heritage and Education Center, at Carlisle Barracks, Pennsylvania.

-On March 25, 1942, Bradley, recently promoted to major general, assumed command of the newly activated 82nd Infantry Division.
+On 25 March 1942, Bradley, recently promoted to major general, assumed command of the newly activated 82nd Infantry Division.
 Bradley oversaw the division's transformation into the first American airborne division and took parachute training.
 In August the division was re-designated as the 82nd Airborne Division and Bradley relinquished command to Major General Matthew Ridgway, who had been his assistant division commander (ADC).

 Bradley then took command of the 28th Infantry Division, which was a National Guard division with soldiers mostly from the state of Pennsylvania.

 North Africa and Sicily

 Bradley did not receive a front-line command until early 1943, after Operation Torch, the Allied invasion of French North Africa.
 He had been given VIII Corps after being succeeded by Lloyd D. Brown as commander of the 28th Division, but instead was sent to North Africa to be Eisenhower's front-line troubleshooter.
 At Bradley's suggestion, II Corps, which had just suffered a great defeat at the Kasserine Pass, was overhauled from top to bottom, and Eisenhower, now the Supreme Allied Commander of the Allied forces in North Africa, installed Major General George S. Patton as corps commander in March 1943.
 Patton requested Bradley as his deputy, but Bradley retained the right to represent Eisenhower as well.

-Bradley succeeded Patton as commander of II Corps in April and directed it in the final Tunisian battles of April and May, with Bizerte falling to elements of II Corps on May 7, 1943.
+Bradley succeeded Patton as commander of II Corps in April and directed it in the final Tunisian battles of April and May, with Bizerte falling to elements of II Corps on 7 May 1943.
 The campaign as a whole ended six days later, and with it came the surrender of over 200,000 Axis Germans and Italians.

-As a result of his excellent performance in the campaign, Bradley was promoted to Brevet lieutenant general on June 2, 1943 and continued to command II Corps in the Allied invasion of Sicily (codenamed Operation Husky).
+As a result of his excellent performance in the campaign, Bradley was promoted to Brevet lieutenant general on 2 June 1943 and continued to command II Corps in the Allied invasion of Sicily (codenamed Operation Husky).
 The campaign lasted only a few weeks and, as he had in Tunisia, Bradley continued to impress his superiors, Eisenhower most notably, who wrote to Marshall about Bradley: